hermeznetwork/price-updater-service/README.md

 ### Provider Config

-We had create a pattern using a JSON file to put the necessary configuration to running the providers on system.
+We have created a pattern using a JSON file to put the necessary configuration for running the providers on the system.

 ```json
 {